 o Tennis (whole school, Sportscape)

-This does not only apply to PE sessions; over the past two years we have been utilising the Maths of the Day programme which provides opportunities to carry out Maths through physical activities.
-We have also received training on active Literacy which provided resources for activities to develop Literacy skills through physical activities.
+This does not only apply to PE sessions; over the past few years we have been utilising the Maths of the Day programme which provides opportunities to carry out Maths through physical activities.
+We have also received training on Active Literacy which provides resources for activities to develop Literacy skills through physical activities.

 Sport/physical activity events